Featured post

 Serve as a side dish with either rice or chapattis.

-Begun Diye Rui Maacher Jhol (Fish Curry with Eggplants - Bengali Style)
+Begun Diye Rui Macher Jhol (Fish Curry with Eggplants - Bengali Style)

 This is a traditional and an everyday Bengali fish curry prepared along with eggplants.
 It are best relished with hot steamed rice and a dash of fresh lime.
 It is a common dish found on a Bengali platter.
 You can also make this simple fish curry along with potatoes, parwal (pointed gourd) or green papaya too.
 Here in this recipe I have used Rohu variety, which is a river water fish and is very commonly used.